postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/gitlab-ci.md

    <img alt="Generate the Postman CLI configuration" src="https://assets.postman.com/postman-docs/v10/generate-postman-cli-v10-2.jpg" width="548px" />

-To add the Postman CLI configuration to your GitLab pipeline:
+To add the Postman CLI configuration to your GitLab pipeline, do the following:

 1. Edit the `.gitlab-ci.yml` file at the root of your Gitlab repository.
 1. Add the Postman CLI configuration you copied from Postman to the `.gitlab-ci.yml` file: